DARSakthi/DARSakthi.github.io/verses-lab.markdown

 &nbsp;

+Regarding Flows Under the Free Energy Principle: A Comment on "How Particular is the Physics of the Free Energy Principle?" by Aguilera, Millidge, Tschantz, and Buckley. **Dalton A R Sakthivadivel**.
+May 2022.
+Preprint arXiv:2205.07793.
+[Link](https://arxiv.org/abs/2205.07793).

 Some Minimal Notes on Notation and Minima: A Comment on "How Particular is the Physics of the Free Energy Principle?" by Aguilera, Millidge, Tschantz, and Buckley. **Maxwell J D Ramstead**\* and **Dalton A R Sakthivadivel**\*.
 April 2022.
 Preprint arXiv:2204.13576.
 [Link](https://arxiv.org/abs/2204.13576).
 \* equal contributions; listed alphabetically by surname